These are rapidly evolving standards. Check the timestamps on any advice.

 Linux hosts: installing docker

-OSX has a confusing profusion of toolchain bits and pieces they can try to install to get the experience, all of which try to install various distinct versions of each other, and give little information about which is the recommended way of doing what.
+macOS has a confusing profusion of toolchain bits and pieces they can try to install to get the experience, all of which try to install various distinct versions of each other, and give little information about which is the recommended way of doing what.

 kitematic provides a GUI for the containers themselves, as opposed to the infrastructure.